lorisleiva/laravel-deployer/docs/overview-getting-started.md

 Before starting you first deployment, you should go check your `config/deploy.php` file to make sure it suits your deployment flow.

+*TODO: How to deploy on my local machine? add localhost section (and all config sections in order).*

 ## Check the options

 ```php